I Tried The Hair Mask That Experts Say Is Better Than Olaplex

 Advertisement

-The product comes in three sizes and in my opinion is on the spendy side — 5ml for £9, 15ml for £25, 50ml for £55 — though I am reassured that a tiny bit goes a very long way.
+The product comes in three sizes and in my opinion, is on the spendy side — 5ml for $15, 15ml for $45, 50ml for $94.50 — though I am reassured that a tiny bit goes a very long way.
 Unusually, you aren't required to wash this mask out.
 Simply shampoo and rinse like normal but skip the conditioner.
 Once you're done, give your hair a squeeze to get rid of any excess water (you can towel-dry it if you like) and pull a small dollop through your hair from root to tip.
 After four minutes you can follow up with your styling products and dry and style your hair like you usually would.

-As my hair is so brittle I was wary of shelving my conditioner so I reached for my most moisturising shampoo: Amika The Kure Bond Repair Shampoo, £16.
+As my hair is so brittle I was wary of shelving my conditioner so I reached for my most moisturising shampoo: Amika The Kure Bond Repair Shampoo.
 I rinsed and towel-dried my hair like normal (I always use an Aquis microfibre towel, which I believe is gentler on fragile strands) and pulled a pump and a half of the K18 mask through my thick hair from root to tip.
-After just over four minutes I followed with a hair product I love right now — ARKIVE The Good Habit Hybrid Oil, £14 — and rough-dried on medium heat.
+After just over four minutes I followed with a hair product I love right now — ARKIVE The Good Habit Hybrid Oil — and rough-dried on medium heat.

 Advertisement